Organwolf/100-days-of-code/log.md

 ### Day 83: May 24, 2020

-**Today's Progress**: Docker, more specifically dockerfiles ...
-Learnt that _cat_ means concatinate in Linux/Unix and that the general syntax is `cat [OPTION] [FILE]`.
-I also used vim to edit a Dockerfile and to insert new stuff into a file using vim to press shift + i.
-To save and exit you type `:wq` which stands for write and quit/exit.
+**Today's Progress**: Docker, more specifically dockerfiles and networking while using docker.

 **Thoughts**: I always trick myself into believing that a 2 hour tutorial is going to take two hours to complete.
 Although, I tend to take detailed notes and I want to be able to explain how things work here and to myself and others.
 That simply takes time.
 I'm in no hutty either.
+I Learnt that _cat_ means concatinate in Linux/Unix and that the general syntax is `cat [OPTION] [FILE]`.
+I also used vim to edit a Dockerfile and to insert new stuff into a file using vim to press shift + i.
+To save and exit you type `:wq` which stands for write and quit/exit.

-**Experimented with**: Docker files .. [add more here]
+**Experimented with**: Docker files and networking while using docker.
+I also touched some vim along the way.

-Cerating your own image, containerizing an application, what are we creating an image for?
-What order do we have to follow?
-Instructions ->

 A docker file is a text file written in a specific format that docker can understand, it's in an _instuction_ and _argument_ format.
 Everything to the left in the code below is an instruction, FROM, RUN, COPY & ENTRYPOINT.
 All docker files must start with a FROM instruction and every docker image must be based off of another image.
 RUN instructs docker to run a particular command on the base image.
 COPY in this case copies code from outside the container into it.
 Finally ENTRYPOINT allows you to configure a container that will run as an executable.